How to set up a NKN Miner on Windows 10 and run it as an automatic service

 Browse back to your NKN folder, press and hold down SHIFT and right click into it on an empty position.
 Choose “Open PowerShell here”.
 Nerdy things will happen, so prepare yourself :)

 …well, not really.
 Everything left to run the NKN node is to create a wallet.
-So type

 .\nknc.exe wallet -c